soichih/node-dicom-faker/README.md

 * LargestImagePixelValue
 * (A few others..)

-In the future, I want to be able to specify modality, or Manufacturer and generate more realistic data (Help welcomed - especially sample headers!)
+In the future, I want to be able to specify modality, or manufacturer, etc.. and generate more realistic data (help welcomed - especially sample headers!)

-Another major todo is that, it currently uses uuid for various dicom IDs generated.
+Another major TODO is that, this module current uses UUID for various dicom IDs generated.
 I need to come up with some library that can parse / generate dicom UIDs.
 If you know how to do this, please let me know also.

 ## Installation